Kunal-Mathur1/Task-Unity/README.md

 # Task-Unity

-Tak-Unity is a simple web application that allows users to create projects and manage tasks within those projects.
+Task-Unity is a simple web application that allows users to create projects and manage tasks within those projects.
 It's designed to streamline task management and team collaboration.

 Status : Ongoing